 Our culture promotes the idea that the best teachers are well-known celebrities.
 This isn’t further from the truth.
 Often those who are the best teachers are not those who seek public acclamation or endorsement.

 Similarly, people seek experts because they believe experts know what they are talking about.
 Again, this isn’t always the case.
-You see people in places of power, not because they are good leaders or teachers, but because they amass a following.
+You see people in places of power, not because they are outstanding leaders or teachers, but because they amass a following.

-A beginner mindset is an asset in life.
+The mindset of a beginner is an asset in life.
 This is especially true in spiritual matters.
-It’s important to be willing to explore new methods and learn new things.
+It’s important to be open-minded and willing to explore alternative methods and learn new things.
 It is all about your attitude and willingness to learn and share.

-The above contrasts with the expert.
-The expert knows it already.
-This is an attitude that is a hindrance to learning.
+The above mindset contrasts with that of the expert.
+The expert knows it already, and this is an attitude that is a hindrance to learning.

 People with a beginner mindset are curious, humble, and help others.
 They come ready to learn.
 This is the mindset that keeps you open to learning.
 It enables you to connect with people where they are.

 If you are a teacher, this mindset is indispensable.
 A good teacher asks a lot of questions too.
 A good teacher often learns as much as the student.
 As a guru (teacher), you’ll gain a deeper understanding of any subject through teaching.
 This is especially true with spiritual technologies of seated and moving meditation and energy collection.

 Characteristics of a Great Guru or Teacher